 Key information.
-For glossary and explanatory notes, see Appendix A. link to further information, within this document or elsewhere.
-Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 31 January 2024 Policy published on school website 15 March 2024 Policy contact: name and position Kay Bishop, Senior Executive Assistant Amendments after determination Department for Education school number 878-3064 Age range 4 to 11 primary school Early Years provision From the age of 3 Type of school Academy Admissions authority The Ventrus Multi-Academy Trust Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 14 Priority for children to another setting The Park Community School Priority for children from another setting No Designated religious character Church of England, Diocese of Exeter Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport Yes - if this is the nearest available school to home Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
-If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
-Supplementary Information Form Yes - only to be used for exceptional need priority.
+For glossary and link to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 31 January 2024 Policy published on school website 15 March 2024 Policy contact: name and position Kay Bishop, Senior Executive Assistant Amendments after determination Department for Education school number 878-3064 Age range 4 to 11 primary school Early Years provision From the age of 3 Type of school Academy Admissions authority The Ventrus Multi-Academy Trust Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 14 Priority for children to another setting The Park Community School Priority for children from another setting No Designated religious character Church of England, Diocese of Exeter Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport Yes - if this is the nearest available school to home Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
 Late applications accepted Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal Deadline to submit appeal 31 May 2025.
 Later appeals accepted.
-Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the appeal submission
+Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the refusal